 Antoine Williams: It would be naïve to believe that one piece of art or exhibition will solve an issue as complex as race in America.
 However, for every generation a conversation takes shape, and from that gives birth to a reaction to the systematic oppression of Black people, whether it’s mass incarceration or the wage gap for Black women.
 This exhibition Race and Revolution, is a part of that conversation.

-Aram Han Sifuentes: Present- day school segregation is when a group of people are set to a different standard than others.
-My project US Citizenship Test Samplers aims at highlighting how one group of people (non-citizens) must prove their worthiness of becoming citizens by taking a test of questions that are condescending toward the immigrant community.
+Aram Han Sifuentes: The project US Citizenship Test Samplers highlights how one group of people (non-citizens) must prove their worthiness of becoming citizens by taking a test of questions that are condescending toward the immigrant community.
 Why must we study these questions when one-third of American citizens can’t even pass this test?
 What does our ability to answer such questions as “Who was president during WWI?” prove our worthiness of becoming citizens?
 The artist sells each piece for $910, the cost of applying for naturalization.
 When a piece is sold, the full amount goes directly to the maker.

-Iviva Olenick: Schools where I teach in Jersey City, NJ and parts of Queens and Brooklyn present varied demographics, with immigrants and the children of immigrants from Latin America, the Middle East, Asia, Southeast Asia, the Caribbean and Eastern Europe; and some African American and White students.
-These schools challenge the notion that schools are racially and ethnically segregated.
-Among immigrant populations, students' literacy and education levels in their native languages vary, as do commitment to and interest in academics.
+Iviva Olenick: Schools where the artist teaches in New Jersey and parts of Queens and Brooklyn present varied demographics, with immigrants and the children of immigrants from Latin America, the Middle East, Asia, Southeast Asia, the Caribbean and Eastern Europe; and some African American and White students.
+Among immigrant populations, students' literacy and education levels in their native languages vary, as do commitments to and interest in academics.
 So rather than ethnic or racial segregation, these schools face challenges in meeting the varying school-preparation levels of diverse populations.

 Carine Maye: The exhibition Still Separate – Still Unequal shows an immediate connection to the work produced in the Troubled Seat and Tools of Separation Series created by artist Carina Maye.
 She directs attention to the unrecognized student who is forced to participate in the American educational system.
 There are clear and intentional obstacles in place to obstruct the progression of the students within the public education system.
 Today’s testing and curriculum design are not structured to holistically develop all students.
 This leaving one to question the future of these students and the life they will lead beyond the classroom.
-This exhibition provides a space for creative minds to critically analyze the current version of this passé system which continues to afflict minorities.
-Such a platform reflects the idea that change cannot be made through this existing formula.
-It is proven that students are reduced for capital gains and exploited as test subjects during their matriculation.
 Examining the contentions minorities face in education and the organized techniques implemented by the defective structure to divide their students is the pivotal first step in a true call for reconstruction.

-Olalekan Jeyifous My interest in participating in this exhibit is based on a developing awareness of just how much school segregation determines the quality of education for many.
+Olalekan Jeyifous School segregation determines the quality of education for many.
 It is an issue of enormous importance where even those involved in the process of correcting the systems many glaring problems, often get it wrong.